 Legal counsel can help guide the borrower through the loan documentation and point out those provisions that typically are most important to the company.

-In many instances, the term sheet outlines these very effectively.
-Even so, the detailed terms must “work” with the borrower’s business and operating requirements.
+In many instances, the term sheet outlines these very effectively, but the detailed terms must “work” with the borrower’s business and operating requirements.
 You should be able to ask and answer many questions including,

 If the answer to these and similar questions is “no,” then that is likely an area for negotiation.
 Everything else probably falls into the “nice to have” category, but is not worth going to the mat over.